 - Optional: Hichimi togarashi (Japanese 7-spice chili powder, for garnish)

-- In a small pot of water, cook frozen udon noodles for 2 minutes.
+- In a small pot of water, cook the frozen udon noodles for 2 minutes.
 Drain well and set aside.

 - In an earthenware pot, add dashi stock and bring to a boil.
 Reduce heat to medium.

 - Add miso paste to the broth by first dissolving the miso with a bit of the dashi broth in a small bowl or ladle prior to incorporating the miso and broth.

-- Next, and sake and sugar to the miso broth.
+- Next, add sake and sugar to the miso broth.

 - Add chicken to the broth and simmer on medium heat until cooked through.

 - Add udon noodles and bring to a boil.
-Reduce heat to medium high heat.
+Reduce heat to medium-high.

-- Add sliced aburaage (fried tofu), negi (green onions), and kamaboko (fish cake) and cook for about 10 to 15 minutes so that the udon noodles absorb the flavor of the miso broth.
+- Add sliced aburaage (fried tofu), negi (green onions), and, optionally, kamaboko (fish cake) and cook for about 10 to 15 minutes so that the udon noodles absorb the flavor of the miso broth.